trainingmode/mvvm-swiftui/README.md

 # **MVVM SwiftUI Example**

-This an example showcasing MVVM patterns in SwiftUI.
+This an example demonstrating MVVM patterns in SwiftUI.

 We create a simple component containing two buttons placed horizontally.